Meet the insurers of the sharing economy

 • In May 2015, AXA announced its partnership with BlaBlaCar to offer its users in France an innovative insurance product that provides free additional insurance cover.
 The partnership was subsequently extended to Spain, Italy, Germany, the UK, and Belgium.

-• Axa has developed partnerships in Spain with p2p carsharing company SocialCar and with pioneer p2p insurer Friendsurance in Germany.
+• Axa developed partnerships in Spain with the p2p carsharing company SocialCar and with pioneer p2p insurer Friendsurance in Germany.

 • In 2016, AXA partnered with the Asian taxi-hailing app Grab and launched AXA Pay-As-You-Grab (“AXA PAYG”).
 The plan is Asia’s first usage-based commercial motor insurance that allows the registered Grab driver to pay for a lower base premium.
 Policyholders can save up to 30% on commercial auto insurance when compared to traditional insurance models.